 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 He’d been complaining about severe headaches for a few months and blurry vision in his right eye.
-A recent CT scan (brain x-ray) hadn’t shown anything unusual, and Jimmy’s regular doctor attributed the headaches to a sinus infection.
+A recent CT scan (brain x-ray) hadn’t shown anything unusual, and Jimmy’s medical doctor attributed the headaches to a sinus infection.

-So Dr. Rubin settled in for the exam, but he quickly became concerned.
+So Dr. Rubin settled in for the eye exam, but he quickly became concerned.
 “Right away, I noticed that his right pupil wasn’t responding to light,” he remembers.
 “That was alarming, and I continued looking more closely at the right eye.”

-Looking deeper still, the doctor saw something more troubling.
+Looking deeper still, the eye doctor saw something more troubling.
 “The optic nerve was completely discolored, a sign that can indicate a growth in that area.
 A tumor or large mass can press against the back of the eye, causing a pale-colored optic nerve head.”

 Dr. Rubin got on the phone and set up a visit for Jimmy with a brain specialist.
 It didn’t take long for the specialist to find the real culprit – no sinus infection, but a tumor growing near Jimmy’s pituitary gland.
 The tumor, known medically as “craniopharyngioma” was benign, but the results of it, if left unchecked, could have been anything but.
 That’s because masses like these keep getting bigger and can press against the brain, so they can be fatal.